 What kinds of book can we read together?

 Now, there are many books out there, but I must say that some of them can be intimidating for many English students due to the long chapters, advanced vocabulary and complex situations.
-However, I have personally chosen and created MP3 audio recordings for each of the following books – books that have short chapters, meaningful lessons, and useful vocabulary.
+However, I have personally chosen the following books – books that have short chapters, meaningful lessons, and useful vocabulary.
 There are many other series and stories (of different levels, and subjects) that I have used in my classes – so these are just a few of the most popular:

 - The Alchemist by Paulo Coelho (111 pages, pdf) ~ A story about a young man who goes on an adventure from Spain to Egypt in search of his life’s purpose.